 ANDRES JIMENEZ

 Andres is proud to serve his community as the first Latino elected as the Mason District Board Supervisor.
 A lifelong community leader, he has advocated for smart development and affordable healthcare, rallied to fight climate change, cleaned up our waterways, and worked to defend immigration rights.
-As your Supervisor, he'll put his 20 years of policy experience to work for you.
+As your Supervisor, he is proud to put his 20 years of policy experience to work for you.

 ISSUES THAT MATTER